REYKJAVIK’S FAVORITE FLEA MARKET = KOLAPORTIÐ

 If you like strolling through markets and seeing people from all walks of life, then the Reykjavik flea market or Kolaportið flea market is for you!

 Kolaportið is the biggest flea market in Reykjavik and is very popular among the locals.
 It is right in the centre of town at Tryggvagata 19 (right by the famous hot dog stand Bæjarins Beztu).
+You visit the flea market as part of the Walk With a Viking tour during weekends.

 Photo: Kolaportið